Psychasthenia: Fatigue of the Soul or Irrational Suffering

 The psychiatrist, Pierre Janet, divided neuroses into two types: the hysterical and the psychasthenic.
 The former basically defined emotional disturbances accompanied by seizures or paralysis.
 The latter was more complex.

 These individuals exhibited problems when it came to accepting reality and life changes.
-They got stuck in the face of vital suffering and were unable to go any further.
+They got stuck in the face of vital suffering and couldn’t go any further.
 In effect, they were trapped in denial, obsession, and despair as they refused to accept what surrounded them.

 In fact, the psychasthenic was a highly irritable neurotic.
 They were submerged in their own suffering and didn’t know how to look to the future.
 This denial gradually led them to develop an increasingly pathological state of mind.